Nicolas-Radomski/DownsampledReads/README.md

 ```
 # Illustration
 ![4-way figure](https://github.com/Nicolas-Radomski/DownsampledReads/blob/main/illustration.png)
+# Reference
+Mangone I., Janowicz A., Chiaverini A., Torresi M., Garofolo G., Palma F., Moura A., Criscuolo A., Brisse S., Di Pasquale A., Camma C. and N. Radomski.
+In vitro and in silico parameters for precise cgMLST typing of Listeria monocytogenes 2021, under reviewing
 # Acknowledgment
 My former colleague Laurent Guillier with whom I learned a lot about R
 # Author